foundry-rs/book/src/reference/forge-std/derive-remember-key.md

 ### Description

-Derive a private key from a mnemonic and also store it in forge's local wallet.
+Derive a private key from a mnemonic and also store it in spark's local wallet.
 Returns the address and private key.

 ### Example

 Get a private key and address from the test mnemonic at path `m/44'/60'/0'/0/0`.
-Use them to sign some data and start broadcasting transactions:
+Use them to sign some data and start broadprobeing transactions:

 ```solidity
 string memory mnemonic = "test test test test test test test test test test test junk";